 This is a charge card, meaning you usually need to pay your bill in full each month.
 However, there are features that can give you some extra time to pay.
 The Plum is also a business card, so there are a few important differences between it and regular consumer cards.

-This card has an annual fee of $250, waived the first year.
+This card has a $0 introductory annual fee your first year, then $250.
 It’s not the most rewarding offer for that fee, but if you need a card that gives you more time and options for paying down your balance this one might work for you.

 We give this card 3 out of 5 Stars because it’s expensive and not very rewarding.
 But it does give you about twice as long to pay your bill as other cards, which could be quite useful for some small businesses.

 The Plum card is designed around its flexible payment structure.
 If you’re looking for some more rewarding cards, see some alternative business credit cards below.